 2. People passing through the kitchen can cause a traffic jam.

 3. They provide no room for placing chairs and tables.

 Photo above: Luxe-rustic look byMNA, with white oak cabinets that have a wire-brushed and hand-rubbed tung oil finish.
 The countertop is Belgian bluestone.

 Modern alternative byBurley Katon Halliday, features stainless steel cabinets and stainless steel countertops over gray staggered tile floor.
 Gray features and black lattice sliding doors.

 White cabinets and appliances open up a small space, which is perfect for smaller layout such as a galley-style kitchen.
 In this kitchen, an angled dishwasher near the sink forms a mini peninsula, introducing a welcome diagonal into the narrow kitchen space.

-Galley kitchens can get big style upgrades through attention to detail.
+These types of kitchens can get big style upgrades through attention to detail.
 Here, glass-front doors and glass knobs combine with white cabinets for a vintage look.
 Note how the counter opposite the sink is kept open for maximum use.

-This Manhattan apartment galley kitchen byGreeson & Fast, has the sense of a French bistro, with the statuary marble counter tops, painted cabinets with bin pulls, and mirrored walls with brass and glass retail shelving.
+This Manhattan apartment kitchen byGreeson & Fast, has the sense of a French bistro, with the statuary marble counter tops, painted cabinets with bin pulls, and mirrored walls with brass and glass retail shelving.